-Why Am I a Freelance Writer?
+Why Be a Freelance Writer?

 This is an important question that all freelance writers should ask themselves.
 We’ll all give different answers, but we need to know what motivates us to pursue a career that can have a high level of uncertainty and significant amounts of frustration.

-Here are my top five reasons.
+Here are my top five reasons for why I am a freelance writer.

 #1.
 I get to live wherever I want.